 Why is the current stadium site better than a waterfront arena?

-The waterfront area lacks necessary public transit and will create extreme congestion from fans attempting to drive to games, resulting in a traffic nightmare along I-880 during weeknights.
-Additionally, it can only accommodate about 1,200 cars – not nearly enough – to sustain weeknight home games.
+The waterfront area lacks the necessary public transit and will create extreme congestion from fans attempting to drive to games, resulting in a traffic nightmare along I-880 during weeknights.
+According to preliminary transportation plans, the proposal would add at least 10,000 cars to the road during game days, and the A’s have not put forward a plan to manage the congestion or parking issues these visitors will cause.
+The A’s have also demanded $855 million in taxpayer funding for onsite and offsite infrastructure costs and environmental remediation, a level of public funding unheard of in comparable projects and unique to building a luxury commercial development on industrial-use port property.
 In comparison, the Coliseum is ideally situated near BART, Amtrak, I-880, and the Oakland Airport and could be enhanced with ample parking.
 It is wildly impractical to move a stadium from an available location with extensive public transportation and parking options to a new location that offers none.

 Is legislation needed for the project to move forward?

 Mandates for the San Francisco Bay Conservation and Development Commission (BCDC), the State Lands Commission (SLC) and the Department of Toxic Substances Control (DTSC) preserve important and long-standing safeguards to protect public health, the San Francisco Bay, and endangered wildlife.
-AB 1191 begins a circumvention of this process and opens a Pandora's Box for future erosion of critical environmental protections.
+Last year, the A’s sponsored legislation, AB 1191, which begins a circumvention of this process and opens a Pandora's Box for future erosion of critical environmental protections.